 Check the status of your Kentucky tax refund by visiting the revenue department’s “Where’s My Refund?” page.

 If you e-filed and opted for direct deposit, you can expect your refund in two to three weeks.
 Getting a refund as a paper check will take three to four weeks.
-If you filed a paper return, you’re refund will take significantly longer to arrive.
+If you filed a paper return, your refund will take significantly longer to arrive.
 The state says it could take eight to 12 weeks.

 The Where’s My Refund Page only allows you to check the current year’s tax return.
-The status of previous tax returns are available if you call 502-564-4581 and speak to an examiner.
+The status of previous tax returns is available if you call 502-564-4581 and speak to an examiner.
 It may take more than 20 weeks to process prior year tax returns.

 Where’s My State Tax Refund – Louisiana

 The status of your Louisiana tax refund is available by visiting the Louisiana Taxpayer Access Point page and clicking on “Where’s My Refund?” at the bottom.
 You will need to enter your SSN and your filing status.

 Refund processing time for e-filed returns is up to 60 days.
 Those who filed paper returns can expect to wait 12 to 14 weeks.
 As with many other states, these time frames are longer than in years past.
-Louisiana is implementing measure to prevent fraudulent returns and this has increased processing times.
+Louisiana is implementing measures to prevent fraudulent returns and this has increased processing times.

 Where’s My State Tax Refund – Maine

 Maine allows taxpayers to check their refund status on the Refund Status Information page.
 The site says that information is updated Tuesday and Friday nights, and changes are updated the following day.
 You will need to enter your SSN, filing status and the exact amount of your refund.

 Where’s My State Tax Refund – Maryland